polarfire-soc/polarfire-soc-documentation/fundamentals/debug-from-scratchpad/debug-from-scratchpad.md

 The easiest way to initialize the scratchpad is using a reduced HSS stored in eNVM which configures the scratchpad on boot and then goes into a while loop.

-Once the reduced HSS is in a while loop a debug session can be started and the bare metal binary to be debugged can be loaded into the configured scratchpad.
+Once the reduced HSS has entered its while loop a debug session can be started and the bare metal binary to be debugged can be loaded into the configured scratchpad.
 If the application being debugged will train the DDR during its start up then DDR training is not required in the reduced HSS.
 It is